evanw/esbuild/.github/ISSUE_TEMPLATE/new-issue.md

 ---

 <!--
-When reporting a bug or requesting a feature, make sure to describe both what esbuild is currently doing and what you want esbuild to do instead.
-Please use https://esbuild.github.io/try/ to demonstrate the behavior you are talking about if possible, and paste the URL here to share it.
+When reporting a bug or requesting a feature, please do the following:

+* Describe what esbuild is doing incorrectly and what it should be doing instead.

+* Provide a way to reproduce the issue.
+The best way to do this is to demonstrate the issue on the playground (https://esbuild.github.io/try/) and paste the URL here.
+A link to a minimal code sample with instructions for how to reproduce the issue may also work.
+Issues without a way to reproduce them may be closed.
 -->